Moarram/headline/docs/Terminal-Setup.md

 1. Set it as the font for your terminal (depends on your terminal, might need to enable font ligatures)

 ### Specify Symbols
-Choose your symbols by assigning to the variables `HEADLINE_USER_PREFIX`, `HEADLINE_HOST_PREFIX`, `HEADLINE_PATH_PREFIX`, and `HEADLINE_BRANCH_PREFIX`.
+Add your symbols to the templates in `HL_CONTENT_TEMPLATE`.
 You can do this in your `~/.zshrc` after the theme has been sourced, or in the theme file itself.
 The symbols I used are in comments in the theme file, but you will only see them properly once your font is installed.

 <br>